 What does a Oral Surgeon do?

 An oral surgeon specializes in surgical procedures related to the mouth, teeth, and jaw.
 This professional performs a variety of tasks to help patients with dental issues.
 Common procedures include wisdom teeth removal, dental implants, and corrective jaw surgery.
-Oral surgeons also treat facial injuries and perform biopsies to diagnose oral diseases.
-They work closely with other dental professionals to ensure comprehensive care for patients.
+Oral surgeons work closely with other dental professionals to ensure comprehensive care for their patients.
+They also address facial injuries and treat conditions like oral cancer.
+Their expertise allows them to handle complex cases that require surgical intervention.

 How to become a Oral Surgeon?